fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

   MapMarker(coordinate: place.coordinate, tint: .green)
 ```

-Putting it all together we can show couple of annoations on the map like this:
+By putting it all together, we can show couple of annoations on the map like this:

 ```swift
   struct MapViewWithAnnotations: View {